The New Maths Curriculum

-In St Christopher's, we are following the White Rose Maths plans alongside the Liverpool maths plans and calculation policy.
+In St Christopher's, we are following the White Rose Maths plans alongside the Liverpool calculation policy.
 Within these maths plans, we plan, deliver and assess the objectives through daily maths lesson, basic skills and through continuous coverage of calculation skills.

-Below you will find our long term plan, year group objectives, basic skills objectives, continuous objectives and a copy of the Maths National Curriculum.
+Below you will find our long term plan, year group objectives (including White Rose yearly overviews), progression maps, basic skills objectives, continuous objectives and a copy of the Maths National Curriculum.